 - Ability to apply various convergence tests for series analysis. - Ability to apply Rolle's, Cauchy's Mean Value Theorem and Lagrange's Mean Value Theorems in calculus problems. - Proficiency in applying Taylor's theorem and its applications in series expansions. - Capability to apply numerical analysis concepts, including factorial, finite differences, and interpolation. - Proficiency in applying different interpolation formulae in numerical analysis. - Competence in understanding and applying central differences and interpolation formulae of Gauss and Stirling. - Proficiency in using numerical integration methods. - Capability to solve Polynomial Equations using the Newton-Raphson method in numerical analysis.

 Concepts of Bounded and unbounded sets, neighborhoods and limit points, Supremum and infimum, derived sets, open and closed sets .

-Sequences and their convergence, limits of some special sequences such as and Cauchy's general principle of convergence, Cauchy's first theorem on limits, monotonic sequences.
+Sequences and their convergence, limits of some special sequences such as limits, monotonic sequences.